facelessuser/coloraide/docs/src/markdown/chromaticity.md

 > [!tip] Luminance
 > ColorAide also allows for grabbing luminance via the `luminance()` method, but this differs from `Y()` in that it
 > returns luminance relative to D65 by default.
-This is provided as a convienance for those that are only interested in
+This is provided as a convenience for those that are only interested in
 > WCAG luminance, which is always relative to D65.
 If `white` is set to `#!py None`, it will behave like `Y()`.
 >
 > ```py play